citizenweb3/validatorinfo/docs/vinfo draft paper.md

 - dao and token?

 #### AI and other tools
-- staking calculator.
-Unique.
-Include slashing own token, etc
+1) Staking calculator:
+Existing stakign calculators do not offer real time information and are inaccurate.
+They exclude various data from calculations, such as slashing and revenue, hence misleading users by providign wrong information.
+We have developed our stakign caluclator to include the following:
+- Allow a user to calculate income from staking in: currency `X`, over `Y` amount of time, in `Z` network from `P` operator or `XYZP`
+- Allow a user to calculate returns from either mining or staking (no scattering)
+- Include validator revenue and slashing params, hence providing a realtime, more precise answer

-- val comparison: uptime, revenue over time (leading to capital efficiency flow)
+2) val comparison: uptime, revenue over time (leading to capital efficiency flow)
 - val revenue: own tokens, slashing parameters, compare against network
 - Rumors.
 Matrix style.
 Leading to tx memo
 - Reviews / announcements.
 Leading to governance forum or bazaar